gauteh/ibcao_py/README.md

 Class which sets up the [IBCAO](http://www.ngdc.noaa.gov/mgg/bathymetry/arctic/arctic.html) (projection and loads file) for use with [Matplotlib](http://matplotlib.org/) and [Cartopy](http://scitools.org.uk/cartopy/).

 The [IBCAO](http://www.ngdc.noaa.gov/mgg/bathymetry/arctic/arctic.html) is
-ditributed using the Universal Polar Stereographic projection (UPS) with custom parameters and grid-spacing.
+distributed using the Universal Polar Stereographic projection (UPS) with custom parameters and grid-spacing.
 This package sets up the projection correctly, and loads the map data in an efficient way.
 This ensures that no transformation is needed when plotting the map, and that data that is plotted on the map is